-(4 to 10 learning assess whether the sick a nimals a are for treatmen t and in v what mann er. or are outcomes) they for voidance, and 6) to organization and operation 2.5.
-Course content broken down in detail by weekly class schedule (syllabus) Lectures: 1) The history of organic farming, development of organic production in world, Europe and Croatia; legislation - 1 hour 2) The indigenous breed as a base for organic farming - 1 hour, 3) The role of veterinarian on organic farm - challenges - 1 hours; 3) A holistic approach to healing animals - 2 hours, 4) The principles of invasive disease prevention - 2 hours, 5) Principles of infective disease prevention - 2 hours, 5) Organization and managment at an organic farm - 2 hours, 6) Relationships between organism and environment, - 2 hours 7) Herd health monitoring - 2 hours Seminars: 1) The history of organic farming, development of organic production in world, Europe and Croatia; legislation - 1 hour 2) The indigenous breed as a base for organic farming - 1 hour, 3) The role of veterinarian on organic farm - challenges - 1 hours; 3) Farm animals holistic treatment - 2 hours, 4) The principles of prevention and treatment of invasive disease prevention - 2 hours, 5) Principles of infective disease prevention - 2 hours, 5) Organization and managment at an organic farm - 2 hours, 6) Relationships between organism and environment, - 2 hours 7) Herd health monit toring at organic farms - 2 hours x lectures x seminars and nendent assign ments 2.7.
-C omments: 2.6.
-Format of instruction: x seminars and independent assignments workshops multimedia and the internet exercises laboratory on line in entirety work with mentor partial e-learning (other) field work independent assignments 2.8.
-Student responsibilities .
-2.9.
-Screening student work Class attendance 0,3 Research Practica training (name the proportion of ECTS credits for each Experimental work Report Semina essey r 0,6 activity so that the total number of Essay Seminar essay 0,2 (other) ECTS credits is Tests 0,2 Oral exam (other) equal to the ECTS value of the course) Written exam 0,7 Project (other) , During semester a student to 30 % of the seminars successfully present a sem .
-During the course, st 2.10.
+they for voidance, and 6) to conclude the way they should manage the organization and operation 2.5.
+Course content broken down in detail by weekly class schedule (syllabus) Lectures: 1) The history of organic farming, development of organic production in world, Europe and Croatia; legislation - 1 hour 2) The indigenous breed as a base for organic farming - 1 hour, 3) The role of veterinarian on organic farm - challenges - 1 hours; 3) A holistic approach to healing animals - 2 hours, 4) The principles of invasive disease prevention - 2 hours, 5) Principles of infective disease prevention - 2 hours, 5) Organization and managment at an organic farm - 2 hours, 6) Relationships between organism and environment, - 2 hours 7) Herd health monitoring - 2 hours Seminars: 1) The history of organic farming, development of organic production in world, Europe and Croatia; legislation - 1 hour 2) The indigenous breed as a base for organic farming - 1 hour, 3) The role of veterinarian on organic farm - challenges - 1 hours; 3) Farm animals holistic treatment - 2 hours, 4) The principles of prevention and treatment of invasive disease prevention - 2 hours, 5) Principles of infective disease prevention - 2 hours, 5) Organization and managment at an organic farm - 2 hours, 6) Relationships between organism and environment, - 2 hours 7) Herd health monitoring at organic farms - 2 hours 2.6.
+Format of instruction: x lectures omments: 2.8.
+Student responsibilities 2.9.
+Screening student work Class attendance 0,3 Research Practical training (name the proportion of ECTS Experimental work Report Seminar essey 0,6 credits for each activity so that the Essay essay 0,2 (other) total number of ECTS credits is Tests 0,2 Oral exam (other) equal to the ECTS value of the course) Written exam 0,7 Project (other) During semester a student to 30 % of the seminars successfully present a ser .
+During , the course, st 2.10.
 Grading and evaluating student work in class and at the final exam The final exam is in written form.
 The final exam comprises the material from lectures and seminars; it estimates the understanding of a student of the role of veterinarian on organic farm: 1) describing the basic principles of organic livestock production 2) explaining the difference between conventional and organic agricultural production 3) recognizing the importance of continuous animal health monitoring at organic farm 4) usage of the latest findings in keeping and feeding of animals according organic principles; 5) assess whether the sick animals are for treatment and in what manner, or are they for voidance, and 6) to concluding the way they should manage the organization and operation of the organic farm.
 2.11.
-Required literature (available Title co mber of pies in library Availability via other media in the library and via other media) Vaarst M. et al. (2004): Ani organic agriculture.
-Bristol.
-1
+Required literature (available in the library and tle copi the li Availability via other media via other media) Vaarst M. et al. (2004): An organic agriculture.
+Bristol. in 2 1